The Disney Afternoon Collection: Development

+On January 14, 2026, a rating for an unannounced Nintendo Switch and Nintendo Switch 2 port of the collection was found on the ESRB website.
+On January 28, a listing for the game appeared on the Japanese Nintendo eShop, which included screenshots of two SNES games not present in previous releases, stating that the game was to be released on February 26.
+The ports were officially announced the following day.
+Physical versions for both systems released May 29th.

 Reception

 The Disney Afternoon Collection received mostly positive reviews on upon release, earning average scores of 78 out of 100 for the PC version, 76 out of 100 for the PlayStation 4 version, and 75 out of 100 for the Xbox One version from Metacritic.

-Many reviewers commented on the appeal of the games being potentially limited to players familiar with games from the 8-bit era.
-In his review for GameSpot, Jason D'Aprile called the collection "a refined time capsule that covers a very specific chapter in gaming history", and that the appeal was the entire package rather than any specific game, elaborating that "while these games might not be anything to get overly excited about individually, in a package that includes plenty of history and extras, this collection is a nostalgic curiosity with heart".
-Samuel Claiborn of IGN called the compilation "a collection aimed squarely at fans of old-fashioned platformers that makes little effort to update them for modern conventions", and that the quality of each game varied, calling them "three hits and three duds".
-The website would additionally praise the title's extra features and art gallery.
-Ray Carsillo of EGM called the title "pure nostalgia", but that it could be recommended to newer Disney fans "as long as they can appreciate the 8-bit "vintage" look".
-However, the publication remarked that the game's rewind feature could sometimes cause crashes or slowdown.
+Many reviewers commented on the appeal of the collection being potentially limited to players familiar with games from the 8-bit era.
+There is also common consensus that TaleSpin is the weakest of the games due to its brutal difficulty.

+In his review for GameSpot, Jason D'Aprile called the collection "a refined time capsule that covers a very specific chapter in gaming history".
+He further elaborated that "while these games might not be anything to get overly excited about individually", the additional goodies make the collection "a nostalgic curiosity with heart".
+Samuel Claiborn of IGN called the compilation "a collection aimed squarely at fans of old-fashioned platformers that makes little effort to update them for modern conventions".
+Noting the varied game quality, Claiborn praised the Ducktales entries and the first Chip N' Dale game as "three hits" while bemoaning the other NES games as "three duds".
+Nevertheless, he had high praise for the collection's presentation and additional features.

+Ray Carsillo of EGM called the Xbox One release "pure nostalgia" that could be recommended to newer Disney fans "as long as they can appreciate the 8-bit "vintage" look".
+However, Carsollo remarked that the game's rewind feature could sometimes cause crashes or slowdown.
+Reviewing the Switch 2 release, Ollie Reynolds of NintendoLife called the collection “a glorious throwback… that wisely refrains from messing too much with the games’ presentation”.
+While Reynolds would recommend skipping “TaleSpin, and maybe Darkwing Duck at a stretch”, he nevertheless praised the collection for representing “a particularly prolific period for Capcom” and the history of licensed games.